Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 Created collisions for top down and also added a light hit and medium hit.

+### 6/2 - 6/4

+Brainstormed how to fix the bugs in the current version.
+One bug was when both characters hit at the same time, they would both be unable to do anything for one move.
+Another thing brainstormed was how to implement the stun time for combos.

+### 6/6/23

+Fixed bug where in the endScreen there players would still be able to attack and subsequently kill the other resulting in a different win screen.
+Thinking about making a character select screen instead of win screen.

+### 6/8/23

+Added a timer and separated the health bars to make space for timers.
+New animations for when the round ends.
+Added victory poses.
+Scrapped the endScreen idea.

+### 6/9/23

+Fixed bugs with falling and stun.
+Made combos possible, just have to adjust the stun durations to our fit.
+Added block while crouching.

 ## GROUP MEMBER 2: Phillip Guan

 ### 5/22/23